gdbroman/broman.blog/about.md

 I'm Gustaf.

-Every morning I sit down and bleed.
+Every morning I sit down and write.

 This website is the result.